CollinsKippy/my-menu-app/README.md

 # MyMenuApp

-This project intends to explore the Directive Composition API using Angular Material's Menu Component
+This project intends to explore the Directive Composition API using Angular Material's Menu Component.
+The initial content explores the DI system of angular using InjectionToken and Injectors.

 ## Creation